Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

     For each available cost object, a single column is displayed in the list.

 - *&#931; %*
     Total sum or total percentage of all cost objects.
 The displayed number changes automatically.
 The total must equal 100 to be saved.
-That means that all costs must be allocated to the individual cost objects.
+That means that all cost centers' costs must be allocated to the individual cost objects.
 Otherwise, an error message is displayed when clicking the [SAVE] button.

-[comment]: <> (Check mit FH/Fachreviewer!
-Generell mehr Info gebraucht für dieses Kapitel.)

 - *Allocation*
     Double-click this field to activate it.
 Click the drop-down list to select the allocation method.
 The following options are available: